Now here’s the big question- how does compost work and why should we use it?

 - Synthetic fertilizers use strong chemical salts used to carry nutrients that create a thatch buildup by killing both microorganisms and earthworms in the soil that eat and breakdown thatch.
 A thick layer of thatch (high lignin content) creates a fertile breeding ground for diseases and destructive insects (cinch bugs, webworms, fleas, fire ants, etc.) unlike mulch.

 - As a rule only 30% of the nitrogen (up to 50% for anhydrous forms depending on soil types) and 10-11% of the phosphate applied as a fertilizer is actually used by plants in a best case environment.

 - Excess salts used in synthetic fertilizers cause 2 problems.
 First, they reduce the moisture holding ability of soils and cause what moisture is present to be bound more tightly to the soil making it harder for plants to absorb.
 Second, salt exposure reduces a plant’s roots ability to absorb water even if the soil is fully saturated.
-Most commercial fertilizers are composed of soluble salts (ammonium nitrate, potassium chloride, etc.) and, as these salt build up in the soil, more water (irrigation) is required and the plants are more susceptible to insects and disease hence require more pesticides, fungicides, etc.
+Most commercial fertilizers are composed of computer online games soluble salts (ammonium nitrate, potassium chloride, etc.) and, as these salt build up in the soil, more water (irrigation) is required and the plants are more susceptible to insects and disease hence require more pesticides, fungicides, etc.

 - Synthetic artificial fertilizers:

 (1) NaNO3 – “sodium nitrate or nitrate of soda”, contains 16% Nitrogen, very soluble hence leaches easily and pollutes (not good for conifers or hardwoods).
 Kills beneficial microbes, earthworms and other soil life required for healthy soil.
 Increases disease problems.